 The retired professional basketball player has a successful broadcasting career as a sports analyst and member of TNT’s Inside the NBA alongside Ernie Johnson, Kenny Smith, and Shaquille O’Neal.
 He’s won three Sports Emmy Awards for “Outstanding Studio Analyst” for his work on the program.

-Barkley married Maureen Blumhardt in 1989, and the couple share a daughter, Christiana Barkley.
+The NBA analyst married Maureen Blumhardt in 1989, and the couple share a daughter, Christiana Barkley.

 Sir Charles is one of the greatest players in NBA history.
 His remarkable basketball career earned him a spot in the Naismith Memorial Basketball Hall of Fame twice; once as an individual in 2006 and again in 2010 as a member of the “Dream Team.”